SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Lua

+- [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - 🌙 LunarVim is an IDE layer for Neovim.
+Completely free and community driven.
 - [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway and AI Gateway.
 - [LazyVim/LazyVim](https://github.com/LazyVim/LazyVim) - Neovim config for the lazy
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.